arkanes-wetroque/Prog_BigData_Madrid/README.md

 # Project BIG DATA - Group PELEGRINO

-This project is an analyze of different open datas about the city and mayor of Madrid.
+This project is an analyze of different open datas about comune of Madrid.
 * Analyzes of the Solar Panels (1)
-* Analyzes of Energies used by the hall of Madrid (2)
+* Analyzes of Energies used by the comune of Madrid (2)
-* Analyzes of the consomation and production by the hall of Madrid (3)
+* Analyzes of the consomation and production by the comune of Madrid (3)

 ### Dependencies